mirdaki/theforce/DESIGN.md

     - You know what you need to do
 - CallFunction
     - I have a bad feeling about this
-    - I hope you know what you’re doing
 - AssignVariableFromFunctionCall
     - You saved me
     - **Many Bothans died to bring us this information**